Gayland O. Hethcoat II

 Gayland has represented hospitals and health systems, physician practices, retail pharmacies and clinics, clinical laboratories, home health agencies, telehealth platforms and health tech start-ups, and management service organizations.
 His professional experience includes:

-- Providing representation in enforcement actions and investigations conducted by the U.S. Department of Justice, Office for Civil Rights in the U.S. Department of Health and Human Services, the California Department of Public Health, and other federal and state agencies
+- Providing representation in enforcement actions and investigations conducted by the US Department of Justice; US Department of Health and Human Services Office for Civil Rights, Office of Inspector General, and Health Resources & Services Administration; the California Department of Public Health; and other federal and state agencies

-- Drafting, negotiating, and advising on joint venture arrangements, asset purchase agreements, shareholder and LLC agreements, affiliation agreements, professional service agreements, employment agreements, settlement agreements, and other healthcare transactions
+- Drafting, negotiating, and advising on joint venture arrangements, asset purchase agreements, shareholder and LLC agreements, affiliation agreements, professional service agreements, clinical trial agreements, employment agreements, settlement agreements, and other health care transactions

 - Engaging valuators, appraisers, and other third-party firms under attorney-client privilege to provide fair market value and reasonableness assessments in support of hospital-physician arrangements